umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ![Approval Groups Roles](images/approval-groups-roles.png)

 Document type approval flows can also include conditional stages i.e., only include **Translators** in the workflow when the **Description** property has changed.
-For more information on settings conditions in Document type approval flows, see the [Document Type approval flows](../Workflow-Settings/index.md#document-type-approval-flows) section in the [Workflow Settings](../Workflow-Settings/index.md) article.
+For more information on settings conditions in Document type approval flows, see the [Document type approval flows](../Workflow-Settings/index.md#document-type-approval-flows) section in the [Workflow Settings](../Workflow-Settings/index.md) article.

 :::note
 Configuration cannot be modified when a content node is in a workflow process.